How Will My Business Process Unfold? Predicting Case Suffixes With Start and End Timestamps: Evaluation

 \section{Evaluation}

 Previous methods use \emph{Single Model Architectures} (SM), where a single model is trained to predict both the next activity and its timestamp.
 In contrast, as discussed in Sec.~\ref{sec3}, our MM approach applies separate models sequentially to predict the next activity, its inter-start time, and its processing time.
-This modular design offers greater flexibility, especially when the activity and start time are already known at a given \TemporalSweep{}, enabling more accurate processing time predictions.
+This modular design offers greater flexibility, especially when the activity and start time are already known at a given \TemporalSweep{}, which enables more accurate processing time predictions.
 However, it remains to be seen whether this modularity affects predictive performance.
-The evaluation below addresses the question: \textit{How does MM compare to SM in predicting the suffix of ongoing cases in a prefix log?} \begin{enumerate}
+The evaluation below addresses the following questions: